DiCOVA-Net: Diagnosing COVID-19 using Acoustics based on Deep Residual Network for the DiCOVA Challenge 2021: Related Work

-In essence, the task of identifying COVID-19 infected people using acoustic data in this paper falls under the category of speech recognition.
-In the early stage of speech recognition research, scholars used the acoustic model developed based on Gaussian Mixture Models (GMMs), and achieved certain recognition effect.
-However, with the recent advancement of the deep learning methods, scholars found that the deep neural networks (DNNs) performs much better than GMMs \cite{Deng2013}.
-A spectrogram is a visual representation of the spectrum of frequencies of a signal as it varies with time which helps deep learning model to model the audio data. \cite{Sharma2020}.
+In this paper, the task of identifying COVID-19 infected people using acoustic data falls under the category of speech recognition.
+In the early stages of speech recognition research, scholars used an acoustic model based on Gaussian Mixture Models (GMMs) to achieve a certain recognition effect.
+Scholars discovered that deep neural networks (DNNs) perform significantly better than GMMs as a result of recent advancements in deep learning methods, \cite{Deng2013}.
+A spectrogram is a visual representation of a signal's frequency spectrum as it changes over time, which aids deep learning models in modeling audio data. \cite{Sharma2020}.

-In the practice of medical field, the problem of imbalanced data is common.
-Through analysis, we found that the recognition of COVID-19 infected people also has the problem of imbalanced data.
-The existence of imbalanced data will cause problems in the training of the model, that is, the model will pay more attention to the recognition of majority samples, which is not the desired result of medical staff or managers.
-To deal with the imbalance, researchers have come up with a variety of approaches.
-For instance, Jiang et al. \cite{Jiang2020} used the data augmentation technique to add noise to the data, where some promising results have been achieved.
-Moreover, in addition to processing the data to deal with the problem of imbalanced data, the loss function of the model can also be modified in a cost-sensitive approach to achieve the purpose of modifying the model.
-For example, Lin et al. \cite{Lin2017} proposed a new loss function called Focal Loss in the dense object detection task as an extension of the conventional Cross-Entropy (CE) loss function.
-Experiments verified that the Focal Loss function does help to improve the detection ability of minority samples for imbalanced data.
+The problem of imbalanced data is common in medical practice.
+We discovered, through analysis, that the identification of COVID-19 infected people suffers from the same problem of imbalanced data.
+The presence of imbalanced data will cause problems in model training, as the model will prioritize recognition of majority samples, which is not what medical staff or managers want.
+To address the imbalance, researchers have devised a number of strategies.
+For example, Jiang et al. \cite{Jiang2020} used the data augmentation technique to add noise to the data, with promising results.
+Furthermore, in addition to processing the data to address the issue of imbalanced data, the loss function of the model can be modified in a cost-effective manner to achieve the goal of modifying the model.
+Lin et al. \cite{Lin2017}, for example, proposed a new loss function called Focal Loss as an extension of the conventional Cross-Entropy (CE) loss function in the dense object detection task.
+Experiments confirmed that the Focal Loss function aids in the detection of minority samples in imbalanced data.